Marcel Vigneron: Post-Top Chef

 In 2008, he was an Executive Sous Chef at The Bazaar in the SLS Hotel in Beverly Hills, California.

 In March 2010 it was announced that Vigneron would star in Marcel's Quantum Kitchen, a reality television show that aired on the Syfy cable network.
 In each episode, Marcel and his new catering and event company were hired by a demanding client to produce an extraordinary celebration or event.
 Marcel dreamed up a theme and cuisine for the event based on the client's requests.
 The show was a production of Mission Control Media with Executive Producers Michael Agbabian and Dwight Smith.
 The show lasted six episodes.

 He returned to the Top Chef series in Top Chef: All-Stars.
-On the episode that aired on January 19, 2011, Marcel was eliminated from the competition after the Restaurant Wars challenge.
+On the episode that aired on January 19, 2011, he was eliminated from the competition after the Restaurant Wars challenge.
+In April 2024, Vigneron was the winner of the first season of the Food Network show 24 in 24: Last Chef Standing, earning $50,000 cash and a trip to Hawaii valued at $24,000.

-In 2012, Vigneron was a contestant on The Next Iron Chef: Redemption, making it into the final four before being eliminated.

-In October 2013, Vigneron appeared on Iron Chef America with Spike Mendelsohn vs. Iron Chefs Zakarian and Guarnaschelli in battle "Halloween Scary Combinations".

-On July 22, 2014, Vigneron appeared on NBC's Food Fighters, also on the Food Network in Canada, where he competed and won against home cook Elisha Joyce.
-On September 9, 2014, Vigneron reappeared on Food Fighters where he competed and lost against home cook Jim Stark.
-Vigneron's third appearance on Food Fighters aired on September 3, 2015, where he competed and lost against home cook Alice Currah.

-On August 10, 2014, Vigneron appeared on Guy's Grocery Games, where he lost the competition in the final round to Chef Alex Guarnaschelli.

-On October 15, 2014, Vigneron appeared on Food Network's Cutthroat Kitchen: Superstar Sabotage, where he won over $7,000 for charity.

-On Season 07/Episode02 of "Guy's Grocery Games: All-Stars and A-Lister Dinners" in 2015, Vigneron went on to beat Eric Greenspan, Jet Tila and Anne Burrell.
-He won $20,000 for his charity, L.A.
-Kitchen.

-In 2017, Vigneron appeared in Bong Appétit on VICELAND.
-Season 1, episode 1.

-In 2022, He participated in season 3 of Tournament of Champions (Food network).
-He faced Chef Shirley Chung, where he lost.
+As of 2024, Vigneron serves as the executive chef and CEO of his own event production and catering company Modern California Cuisine.

 Personal life

-Vigneron currently resides in the Los Angeles area.
-He is the owner of the restaurant "Wolf" on Melrose Ave.
+As of 2024 Vigneron lives in the Malibu area.
+He is the owner of the restaurant Wolf on Melrose Ave.
 His most recent restaurant, Beefsteak, opened in August 2016.
 Vigneron closed both restaurants in February 2019 to pursue catering.

 He wed entrepreneur Lauren Rae Levy on November 9, 2019, in Santa Susana, California.
-Their son Kingston Levy Vigneron was born in December 2020.
+They welcomed son Kingston in 2020.